To add content, ask questions.

 - Vouloir vs. Aimer: to want, to love

-A complete guide to understanding the French verbs vouloir (to want) and aimer (to love), including their meanings, usage, and examples.
+The differences between the French verbs vouloir (to want) and aimer (to love, to like), including usage, grammar, and examples.

 - Écouter vs. Entendre: to listen, to hear